The official IELTS by IDP app is here! Download it today.

 Once the test begins, keep track of time so you have enough time to complete each part of the test.
 If you have any questions, you can raise your hand to get the attention of an invigilator.
 Once the test concludes, you can leave the test room and collect your belongings.

-You will get your IELTS results in 2-5 days for the computer-delivered test or 13 days after sitting a paper-based test.
+You will get your IELTS results in 2-5 days for the IELTS on computer test or 13 days after sitting a IELTS on paper test.
 Your official Test Report Form (TRF) can be picked up from the test venue or mailed to you.

 You must bring the same passport or national identity card that you used to book your IELTS test.
-If you do a paper-based IELTS test, you can take pens, pencils and erasers into the examination room.
-If you do a computer-delivered IELTS test, the centre will provide you with pencils and paper.
+If you do an IELTS on paper test, you can take pens, pencils and erasers into the examination room.
+If you do an IELTS on computer test, the centre will provide you with pencils and paper.

 You must leave all of your personal belongings outside the examination room in a secure area or locker.
 Mobile phones, pagers and smart watches must be switched off and left with your personal belongings.